 Automated payroll technology that connects a global workforce

 The nature of work faces its greatest period of disruption.
 Distance is no longer a boundary – and while this has its benefits, the variety in people’s circumstances and work environments adds to the complexity of HR and payroll functions.
 Now more than ever, organisations need their systems to talk to each other.

 Despite this, some organisations continue to move forward without an automated payroll system, which particularly with a global organisation, could pose a high risk of regulatory non-compliance.
 Marjukka attributes this resistance of automation to the competing priorities of a business: “What tends to happen is that there might be competing priorities in the business that overtake global payroll.
 If the payroll is working – yes it might be a bit costly and lacking automation – but if it’s fundamentally working, you will typically meet resistance in that situation.
 A lot of the time all that is needed is for somebody to take ownership and make the initiative toward the adoption of a more mature, automated, payroll system”.

-When looking to the future, the evolution of technology and the strengthening of capabilities such as software integration and artificial intelligence only increases the value delivered by regional payroll and HR players.
+When looking to the future, the evolution of technology and the strengthening of capabilities such as software integration and artificial intelligence only increase the value delivered by regional payroll and HR players.
 The connectivity enabled by technology means they can deliver a true localised solution, but on a global scale.